Why Are Solar Panels Inefficient?

 Among available proposals is the reduction of the shading effect on solar cells caused by bus bars.

-Bus bars are located vertically and horizontally across the solar panel.
-They can be easily identified by any person as the silver wires forming a grid inside the solar panel.
-They transport the electricity generated by the solar cell.
+Bus bars are located vertically and horizontally across a solar panel.
+They can be easily identified by any person as silver wires forming a grid inside a solar panel.
+They transport electricity generated by solar cells.

-These wires, even as tiny as they are, cause the reflection of light in the section where they pass by.
-At the end, this translates into less irradiance received by solar panels and therefore generate less power.
+These wires, even as tiny as they are, reflect the incoming light in sections where they pass by.
+In the end, this translates into less irradiance received by solar panels, and therefore, generation of less power.

-The idea is to reduce the thickness of these wires.
-Or even in the best case to eliminate their interference with the sunlight by placing them on the back of the panel.
-We would achieve then a uniform smooth colored panel .
+The idea is to reduce the thickness of these wires, or in the best case to eliminate their interference with the sunlight by placing them on the back of a panel.
+This would achieve a uniform smooth colored panel .

 #2 Innovative gallium arsenide triple-junction structure

-Another interesting feature that has been set in motion is the development of the new generation of solar cells – from gallium arsenide.
+Another interesting feature that has been set in motion is the development of the new generation of powerful solar cells from gallium arsenide.